-Dr. Walsh studied engineering at the University of Alberta and continued with graduate studies in Germany.
-He returned to Canada in 2007, and since that time has focused on solving the problem of safe disposal of radioactive waste, with an emphasis on the subsurface transport of soluble radionuclides, and the production and transport of gases in a waste repository setting.
+Robert studied civil engineering at the University of Alberta and continued with graduate studies in Germany, where he studied the physical coupling of thermal, hydraulic, and mechanical processes in fractured rock, and developed new methods to model these processes.
+Through this work, he developed a deep understanding of rock mechanics.
+He returned to Canada in 2007, and much of his work focused on solving the problem of safe disposal of radioactive waste, with an emphasis on the subsurface transport of soluble radionuclides, and the production and transport of gases in a waste repository setting.

 Recently, Robert has led a multi-year effort to model the effect of increasing maximum gas injection pressure for gas storage in a large number of depleted natural gas reservoirs.
 This work assessed the integrity of cap rocks containing pressurized gases by modelling changes in stress-induced under increased gas pressure.
 Parameter uncertainty is addressed through probabilistic sensitivity analysis, providing a quantitative assessment of the risk of delta pressuring.